InfraTales/observability-platform-opentelemetry/docs/cost.md

 ## Related Documentation

-See `ARCHITECTURE.md` for service details and `DEPLOYMENT.md` for environment-specific configurations.
+See the project README for architecture details.md` for environment-specific configurations.